antmicro/xls/xls/modules/zstd/README.md

 After going through initial stages of decoding magic number and frame header, decoder starts the block division process.
 It decodes block headers to calculate how many bytes must be sent to the block dispatcher and when the current frame's last data block is being processed.
-Knowing that it starts feeding the block decoder with data required for decoding current block.
+Knowing that, it starts feeding the block decoder with data required for decoding current block.
-For this task it uses an 8 byte native interface: a 64-bit data bus and a 64-bit length field that contains the number of correct bits on the data bus.
 After transmitting all data required for current block, it loops around to the block header decoding state and when next block header is not found it decodes checksum when it was requested in frame header or finishes ZSTD frame decoding and loops around to magic number decoding.

 ### ZSTD frame header decoder